zalando/zalando.github.io/_docs/releasing/index.md

 Besides the rules of play, there is also a set of best practices which we highly recommend you implement.

 1. Have a code of conduct and enforce it to create a safe environment for collaboration
-2. Have a clear vision and scope of your project
-3. Set clear expectations for responses - let users know if your time is limited
+2. Set clear expectations for responses - let users know if your time is limited
-4. Ask for help and be open to what kind of contributions would help your project
+3. Ask for help and be open to what kind of contributions would help your project
-5. Be mindful of your documentation
+4. Be mindful of your documentation

 [opensource.guide](https://opensource.guide/building-community/) has plenty more resources and recommendations for maintainers.